-Once you have submitted your application, please email Cyndi Herrera (cherrera@iu.edu).
+1. a.
+Go to the School of Education's website and start application for M.S.Ed. in Learning and Developmental Sciences -Educational Psychology track b. check the box that says you have already paid an application fee Once you have submitted your application, please email Aimee Polk (aimpolk@iu.edu).
 She will work with the graduate student admissions office to have your Ph.D. or EdS application documents transferred to your M.S. application.